-Those were the words of SOTI CEO Carl Rodrigues in a recent interview with Enterprise Mobility Exchange’s Jason Koestenblatt in which the two discussed mobile transformation, IoT, and what’s next for EMM and MDM.
+Those were the words of SOTI CEO Carl Rodrigues in an interview with Enterprise Mobility Exchange’s Jason Koestenblatt in which the two discussed mobile transformation, IoT, and what’s next for EMM and MDM.

 Rodrigues continued: “EMM will remain a fundamental element of that solution but the market is at a critical inflection point.”
 As MDM needs continue to grow, Rodrigues says, a major shift is in progress “from traditional EMM towards unified endpoint management (UEM).”
 UEM, he says, is necessary because there are now so many different device types beyond just smartphones and tablets–which EMM just isn’t equipped to handle.

-Now, you might recall that it was just last week that we were discussing whether or not MAM was dead.
+Now, you might recall that earlier this year, we were discussing whether or not MAM was dead.
 (It isn’t.)
-To that end, you may be surprised to hear us asking this week whether or not EMM is dead.
-Our argument last week was that, even though MAM is commoditized in many ways, there are still plenty of companies out there that need a simple MAM deployment to accommodate their needs.
+To that end, you may be surprised to hear us asking whether or not EMM is dead.
+Our argument in our MAM blog was that, even though MAM is commoditized in many ways, there are still plenty of companies out there that need a simple MAM deployment to accommodate their needs.